ropensci/ritis/cran-comments.md

 ---

-This version makes changes internally for switch to new version of solrium package dependency.
+This version implements integration with vcr and webmockr packages for unit test stubbing.

 Thanks!
 Scott Chamberlain